oktadev/okta-blog/_source/_posts/2021-10-08-secure-access-to-aws-eks.md

 ### Configure Your Okta Org

-In the Okta admin console, we'll create a group of users that we'll assign to a OIDC client, and we'll configure the AuthZ Server to inject the list of groups into the id_token.
+In the Okta admin console, we'll create a group of users that we'll assign to a OIDC client, and we'll configure the AuthZ Server to inject the list of groups into the `id_token`.

 - Go to your Okta admin console
 - Let's create a group.
 Go to the sidebar menu and select **Directory > Groups > Add Group**.